Code-Institute-Submissions/Jonasitoelprogramador-Milestone1/README.md

 [Wireframes] (./wireframes/wireframes_journeyman.pdf)

 ##Features
-  The site is compromised of 3 separate pages: "Home" page, "Product Info" page and "About Us" page.
+  The site is compromised of 4 separate pages: "Home" page, "Product Info" page, "Videos" page and "About Us" page.

   All three pages are responsive (computer, ipad, smartphone or anything in between!).
 This responsive design is achieved through a combination of bootstrap columns which alter their widths as viewport size changes and media queries at different intervals.
 This allows users to access the site